 In fact, the rooms at the Imperial Queen’s Park are lovely but there is one thing lacking – the cable TV service.
 While the hotel does have cable TV, the available channels are very limited, so I found myself watching CNN most of the time.

-In similar hotels in Bangkok, and even budget hotels in Kuala Lumpur and Hong Kong, I’ve had a much larger number of channels to watch, so this was slightly disappointing.
+In similar hotels in Bangkok, and even budget hotels in Kuala Lumpur and Hong Kong, I had had a much larger number of channels to watch, so this was slightly disappointing.

 Food at Imperial Queen’s Park Hotel – I was fortunate to not only experience the normal food for a regular guest at the Imperial Queen’s Park, but also to eat three lunches there and mid-morning and afternoon snacks as part of the conference I was attending.